Step 1 – Learn

 - Do nothing.
 But you might be risking team failure and then everyone pays a price, not just you.

 - Ask questions.
 Remember, asking questions is an effective way to help others stop and clarify their ideas.
-Here’s how it might go:
+Here is how it might go:

 - Kill.
-Your question: “Although you may have tried it before, I’m wondering if we might consider it again under different circumstances?
-Can you help me understand why it didn’t work before?
+Your question: “Although you may have tried it before, I am wondering if we might consider it again under different circumstances?
+Can you help me understand why it did not work before?

 - Self-Authorized Decisions.
 Your question: “I noticed that nobody outright disagreed to move forward with your idea, but I wonder if we might ask others about it?
 I just want to be sure everyone is online and nobody is silently resisting.
-I’ve seen that happen before.”
+I have seen that happen before.”

 - Simple Majority.
 Your question: “This seems like a very close vote.
 A lot of people don’t like the decision.
 Can we brainstorm other ways to find a more acceptable decision?”